Astrophotography, Pixel by Pixel: Part 2 - Focal Ratio Effects

 (Figure 5: Longer Focal Length, Higher Focal Ratio)

 The takeaway from all of this is that we want to have a fast scope for astrophotography because it allows us to gather light more quickly.
-This lets us either get more light for the same duration of shot, or we can lower our exposure duration to gather the equivalent amount of light of a slower focal ratio system which eases the burden on our imaging system.
+This lets us either get more light for the same duration of shot, or we can lower our exposure duration to gather the equivalent amount of light as a slower focal ratio system which eases the burden on our imaging system.

 (Figure 6: Focal Ratio and Exposure Duration)